Arts & Sciences Residency « Quantum Studio » in Vancouver – IIIrd Edition

 Before the residency, they commit:

-• To transmit to the partners the work plan for the residency
+• to transmit to the partners the work plan for the residency.

 During the residency, they commit to:

-• Carry out the planned work schedule
+• Carry out the planned work schedule.

-• Share their thoughts on the project with the partners (weekly meetings)
+• Share their thoughts on the project with the partners (weekly meetings).

-• Exchange with the partners on the future of the project and its presentation following the end of the residency
+• Exchange with the partners on the future of the project and its presentation following the end of the residency.

 • To take time in Vancouver, before the end of the residency, to write a report on the residency with the Consulate’s teams on site.
+They must keep the partners informed of any developments or changes to the project before, during and after the residency itself.

 After the residency, they commit:

-• To present the creative developments of the project to the partners in autumn 2025.
+• To present the creative developments of the project to the partners in autumn 2026.

 Regarding communication, they commit:

-• To display the logos provided by the partners in the project credits and on all communication media
+• To display the logos provided by the partners in the project credits and on all communication media.

 • To authorise the residency partners to communicate or present the project for promotional purposes as part of their programming.